These hints are designed to give you just the hint you need to get to the next part.

 you use it in the wrong place, the game will say "Nothing happens."

-hint about this.
-Make sure you've tried LEX
+LEX hint about this.
+Make sure you've tried LEX in every

 room, and write down what you read in your notes.
 (In the next hint, I'll tell you where to